cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 ```
 #### The components - folder
 Currently holds a stateless HeaderButton - React Component which is responsible for the blue button you are seeing.
 There will be more components in here as we move on in the tutorial.
+Btw. we really encourage people to use stateless components (that is a react/inferno thingy).
+By just making them stateless and dependent on cerebral-state apps turn out to be much more predictable.

 #### The index.html - file
 ```html